machawk1/ODUCS418/README.md

 ```

 ### Create, Maintain, and Destroy Sessions in PHP
 A demo to serve as an example for how to deal with sessions in PHP to maintain a persistent user login.
 The scripts have been deployed at http://www.cs.odu.edu/~mkelly/semester/2015_spring/cs418/sessionsExample/ but should be portable enough to be run anywhere that can execute PHP scripts (e.g., your XAMPP installation).
+The [credentials previously provided](https://github.com/machawk1/ODUCS418/blob/spring2015/credentials.txt) can be used to log into the system.
 * [index.php](https://github.com/machawk1/ODUCS418/blob/spring2015/sessionsExample/index.php) - checks if a user is logged in.
 If so, lists questions.
 If not, redirects to login.php.
 * [login.php](https://github.com/machawk1/ODUCS418/blob/spring2015/sessionsExample/login.php) - provides an HTML form for interfacing with the credentials verification script (header.php).
 * [header.php](https://github.com/machawk1/ODUCS418/blob/spring2015/sessionsExample/header.php) - included in the login.php script (whose form targets itself) to check if post data has been supplied and check it against a pseudo-database in db.php